 Courtesy of Ray Lampe, Dr. BBQ

-If you want to cook a brisket, saddle up, get a big fat one, and ride out the long cook.
-There really is nothing quite like this on the plate, and a flat cut or a piece of a brisket just won’t be the same.
-An old barbecue man once told me that the reason he liked to cook brisket so much was because it allowed him to cook it for a long time.
+If you want to smoke a brisket, saddle up, get a big fat one, and ride out the long cook.
+An old barbecue man once told me that the reason he liked smoked brisket so much was because it allowed him to cook it for a long time.
 Genius!
 Shorter cooks just won’t taste the same.
 In Texas they’d serve it with white bread, raw onions, and jalapenos.
 A pot of real pinto beans would go nicely too, but not the typical sweet barbecue beans.
 Sauce would be seriously optional and I’m in the no-sauce camp.

 Set the EGG for indirect cooking with the convEGGtor at 275°F/135°C using hickory chunks for smoke flavor.